phlogisticfugu/phlogistic-llm-map/README.md

 # [phlogistic-llm-map](https://phlogisticfugu.github.io/phlogistic-llm-map/)

+see [blog post](https://bradito.me/blog/llm-map/) for more on why I made this.

 ### Data-driven visualization of major Large Language Models (LLMs):
 - continuously update-able models (because new ones are being created all the time. contributions welcome)
 - links to source information about models